Triage of the Gaia DR3 astrometric orbits. I. A sample of binaries with probable compact companions: Introduction

 In preparation for the release of the astrometric orbits of {\it Gaia}, \citet*[][]{shahaf19} proposed a triage technique to identify astrometric binaries that have compact companions based on their derived semi-major axis, parallax, orbital period and the estimated primary mass.
 The technique requires the knowledge of the proper mass-luminosity relation (MLR) to rule out a single or a close-binary MS companion.
-Indeed, the DR3 binary release \citepalias[][hereafter {\it NSS} --- Non-Single Stars]{NSS} used a schematic version of this approach, with the MLR of \citet{mamajek13}, to identify $735$ astrometric binaries with compact companions \citep[see also][for a different approach]{andrews19, andrew22}.
+Indeed, the DR3 binary release \citepalias[][hereafter {NSS} --- Non-Single Stars]{NSS} used a schematic version of this approach, with the MLR of \citet{mamajek13}, to identify $735$ astrometric binaries with compact companions \citep[see also][for a different approach]{andrews19, andrew22}. \defcitealias{NSS}{NSS}

 In this communication, we return to the triage of the DR3 astrometric binaries with a more careful analysis that uses a more conservative MLR to identify compact-secondary binaries based on a suit of MIST isochrone grids.\footnote{MESA Isochrones \& Stellar Tracks.
-See \href{https://waps.cfa.harvard.edu/MIST/}{waps.cfa.harvard.edu/MIST/.}} We derive a less contaminated catalogue of compact companions, identifying astrometric binaries with white-dwarf, neutron-star or black-holes companions.
+See \href{https://waps.cfa.harvard.edu/MIST/}{waps.cfa.harvard.edu/MIST/.}} We derive a less contaminated catalogue of compact companions, identifying astrometric binaries with WD, NS or BH companions.

 The paper is structured as follows: In Section~\ref{sec:triage} we briefly describe our astrometric triage scheme and discuss the effect of stellar age and composition on this technique.
 In Section~\ref{sec: triage sample} we present the triage of \textit{Gaia} DR3 binaries, provide a list of class-membership probabilities, and compile a sample of systems that are very likely to host a compact object in Section~\ref{sec: c3}.
 In Section~\ref{sec: m2-e} we show some of the emerging properties of our compact-object sample.
 Finally, in Section~\ref{sec: discussion} we briefly discuss the sample and preliminary findings and propose some ideas for future work.